cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-Returns null if the geometry instance is not a `Polygon`.
+Returns null if the geometry instance isn't a `Polygon`.

 This method will throw an `ArgumentOutOfRangeException`if the expression is larger than the number of rings.
 The number of rings can be returned using [`STNumInteriorRing()`](https://app.gitbook.com/@cinchy/s/cql/~/drafts/-MT7EiwgHRMJYvTITUSx/functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances#STNumInteriorRing).